richmr/robocompscoutingapp/README.md

     - scoring file
     - location of the static folder
     - saves toml
+- load_data
+    - Allow for manual load of team lists and match data?
 - run
     - Runs server in daemon mode (unless turned off)
     - Per items in configure